thutahw/tp/docs/DeveloperGuide.md

 Baymax allows the user to manage appointments using a built-in calendar.
 The calendar brings greater convenience to the user by showing them what days are available in a month.
-It is also coupled with a schedule view that can be accessed by entering the `day` command, which shows the user all appointments on a chosen day, laid out chronologically on a timeline.
+It is also coupled with a schedule view that can be accessed by entering the `day` command, which shows the user all appointments on the chosen day, laid out chronologically on a timeline.

 #### 4.4.1 Rationale

-The Calendar feature is included in Baymax because it can shorten some commands by allowing the user to only specify the time, as the date can be directly inferred from the calendar.
+The Calendar feature is included in Baymax because it can shorten some commands by allowing the user to only specify the time of appointments, as the date can be inferred from the calendar.
 For example, in the Calendar Manager, a user can set a custom year, month and day.
 This influences the execution of the `addappt` command shown in the sequence diagram below.
 In this example, suppose the user has set year to 2020, month to February and day to 1, he can directly enter an `addappt` command that adds an appointment to 1,